zybotian/common-basic-service/README.md

 ### A simple and useful efficiency tool for java developers

+> Java + Bootstrap + JQuery

 Currently, the common basic service supported functions as below:

 - converting sql(create table sql script) to java POJO class
 - converting sql(create table sql script) to paoding rose framework DAO class

-This tool does not need to connect to database, you ONLY need paste your sql script into the input textarea and click button, you will get the parsed result!
+This tool does not need to connect to database, you ONLY need to paste your sql script into the input textarea and click button, you will get the parsed result!

 #### ![operation](https://raw.githubusercontent.com/zybotian/common-basic-service/master/src/imgs/home.png)